Under the Old Testament Law

 Isa 51:7 Hearken unto me, ye that know righteousness, the people in whose heart is my law; fear ye not the reproach of men, neither be ye afraid of their revilings.

-Isaiah is referring to the followers of Jesus, who is God manifest in the flesh.
-It is and will always be Christ Jesus that men despise.
+Isaiah is referring to the followers of Yahshua, who is God manifest in the flesh.
+It is and will always be the Messiah Yahshua that men despise.
 Those who are void of the truth that only comes through Christ, serve their father the devil, and share in his hatred of the Lamb of God that takes away the sins of the world.

 Isaiah’s prophecy is of a people that would know the new law of Christ; this law would be written in their hearts.
-Those who follow the New Testament laws of Jesus are not under the Old Testament law, and they will receive redemption at the second coming of Jesus.
+Those who follow the New Testament laws of Yahshua are not under the Old Testament law, and they will receive redemption at His second coming.

 Isa 51:11 Therefore the redeemed of Yahweh shall return, and come with singing unto Zion; and everlasting joy [shall be] upon their head: they shall obtain gladness and joy; and sorrow and mourning shall flee away.

 Yahshua the Lord God of Israel, will redeem His people (Luke 1:68, 24:21).